 These parameters are used to connect an external file server to the system.
-Once configured, the server is available to users via the console GUI's File Import/Export page.
+Once configured, the server is available to users via mxGUl's File Import/Export page.

 6.15.7 Core -> Network

 HLSD index

 This parameter is used if your Core is part of a larger network, in order to keep all HLSD addresses unique.